10 Ideas for Charity Knitting

 Recently the idea of charity knitting came up, so we decided to put together a list of organizations for anyone interested in using their needles for good.

 I also want to say that I support anyone knitting for whatever reason they want!
 If that is charity, great!
 If that is to make yourself a sweater, great!
 If you are knitting something for one of your donors, awesome!
-However you decide to use your time is just right.
+How ever you decide to use your time is the right way.
 Being a part of the knit-a-thon and spreading the word is already commendable work!

-If you are wanting to donate your hand work, there are so many ways to do that!
+If you want to donate your handwork, there are so many ways to do that!

 Below is a list of organizations we are inspired by: